-Due to its clandestine nature and the lack of uniform and disaggregated data, making accurate calculations on the scale of commercial sexual exploitation of children can be difficult and misleading.
-These are some related statistics:
+Due to its clandestine nature and the lack of uniform and disaggregated data, making accurate calculations on the scale of commercial sexual exploitation of children, child trafficking and adult trafficking can be difficult and misleading, but there are some general statistics:

-- Commercial sexual exploitation of children includes the population of pre-pubescent children who are raped and whose abuse is then captured in a photograph or video and sold.
-This is called “child abuse imagery.”
+1. Commercial sexual exploitation of children includes the population of pre-pubescent children who are raped and whose abuse is then captured in a photograph or video and sold.
+This is called “child sexual abuse imagery or material.”
 Children as young as infants are subject to this abuse.

-- In 2014 the National Center on Missing Exploited Children received 1.1 million reports of a sexual offenses against children including apparent child sexual abuse images, online enticement, sex trafficking and child molestation.
-Source: www.missingkids.org/KeyFacts.
+In 2016 the National Center on Missing and Exploited Children received 8.2 million reports, most of which related to apparent child sexual abuse images.
+But it also included cases of online enticement, child sex trafficking; and child sexual molestation.
+Source: www.missingkids.org/KeyFacts

-- Children who have reached puberty, starting as young as 12 or 13 years old, are incorporated into the adult sex industry.
+2. Children who have reached puberty, starting as young as 12 or 13 years old, are incorporated into the adult sex industry.
 There is no universal number about how many of these children there are in the United States.
-Here are some local statistics.
+Here are some local statistics:

-1 in 6 runaways reporting missing to NCMEC in 2014 were also likely sex trafficking victims.
+1 in 6 of the 18,500 runaways reporting missing in 2016 were likely sex trafficking victims.
 That is up from 1 in 7 in 2013.
-68% of these likely sex trafficking victims were in the care of social services or foster care when they ran. http://www.missingkids.com/1in6
+Of these likely sex trafficking victims 86% were in the care of social services or foster care when they ran.
+Source: National Center on Missing and Exploited Children

-During the last six months of 2014, the Mayor’s Task Force on Anti-Human Trafficking identified 104 victims of child sex trafficking in San Francisco.
-Source: “Mayor’s Task Force on Anti-Human Trafficking Human Trafficking Report in San Francisco”, August 2015
+During the last six months of 2014, the San Francisco Mayor’s Task Force on Anti-Human Trafficking identified 104 victims of child sex trafficking in San Francisco.
+Source: “Mayor’s Task Force on Anti-Human Trafficking Human Trafficking Report in San Francisco,” August 2015